-Phil Savage likes Minter's game experience as he's played in 49 games in the
+Phil Savage likes Minter's game experience as he's played in 49 games in the past four seasons.

-“Demario is a player with a lot of game experience," Savage said.
+"Demario is a player with a lot of game experience," Savage said.
 "He should be familiar with some of the defenses that are taught here."

 Minter was All-SEC second team selection by the NFL Draft Report.
 He started every game at the strong-side cornerback with 48 tackles.

-“This is a dream come true for me to come to Cleveland and play for the Browns," Minter said.
+"This is a dream come true for me to come to Cleveland and play for the Browns," Minter said.

 "I love Green's knowledge of the game," he said.
 "I love Deion's cockiness and I love Champ's style.
 I try to pattern myself after all three.
 I am a very good cover guy and I can be physical if I have to."

-“With our situation at corner, we felt a corner would be a good add for us in the fifth round."
+"With our situation at corner, we felt a corner would be a good add for us in the fifth round."

 With the Browns, Minter is re-united with former Bulldog teammate Sean Jones.

 "Sean and I talked when I was there for a visit," he said.
 "He mentored me and showed me the ropes at Georgia.
 I'm glad he's there."

 Minter assesses his strengths and weaknesses.

 "My strength is I'm a very physical corner," he said.
 "I think I do everything good and that has helped me to play well at Georgia.

-“The knock on me was I only had two interceptions in my career," he said.
+"The knock on me was I only had two interceptions in my career," he said.
 "I have to work on making plays when the ball comes my way."